Counseling for People Living with HIV/AIDS

 A medical doctor visits the patients in the centres of MPI every week.
 The ones who need special care are referred to selected Hospitals and Clinics: the personnel of MPI accompany the patients to facilitate their access to the medical facilities.
 Sick people are also assisted at home; the support is not only medical and material but aims at rebuilding the patient’s self-esteem and reintegrating him/her as a full member of the family/community.

 In the early days of Meeting Point International, ARV drugs were expensive, and in short supply.
 As international donations arose though and scientific advances made ARV medications affordable, MPI clients have begun now to fully experience the wonder of life.
 Today, MPI supports 2100 patients, 240 of these are on ARV medications.

 Music and dance, as peculiar expressions of the culture and tradition, are used to enhance the identity of the person and the awareness of belonging to a people.
 Other activities, such as outings and meetings with significant testimonies, are used to develop the desire for beauty and truth that are aroused in people when they rediscover the value of their own life.

-For years the women of MPI have been making necklaces.
-At the beginning it was used as part of hand-craft together with making sweaters but later it has become way to sustain their families.
-Using recycled glossy magazines the women create beads which are then used to produce intricate necklaces, bracelets and earrings. women no longer need to toil breaking stones in the Kireka quarries and women who had no food can now feed their children.
+For years, the women of MPI have been making necklaces.
+In the beginning, it was used as part of hand-craft together with making sweaters but later it has become a way to sustain their families.
+Using recycled glossy magazines the women create beads that are then used to produce intricate necklaces, bracelets, and earrings.
+Women no longer need to toil breaking stones in the Kireka quarries and women who had no food, can now feed their children.
 The therapeutic outcome that results from sitting together and making these necklaces together is immeasurable.